 Serpent relies on the collision history based first order GPT equivalent implementation to calculate sensitivities of various responses to various perturbations.
 As a simple example, the sensitivity of the effective multiplication factor to the different nuclear cross sections can be calculated.
+In the future these capabilities may be used for uncertainty propagation to Serpent results .

 - 1 Input